Reviews You Can Rely On

 Analysis and Test Results

 We rated each pair of cycling sunglasses in our test based on five key metrics: lens quality, fit and comfort, coverage, frame quality, and field performance.
-Each model received a score from 1-100 in each metric for easy comparison, and the metrics are weighted according to their importance.
-For cycling sunglasses, we heavily weighted the lens quality, coverage, and field performance metrics.
+Each model received a score from one to one hundred in each metric for easy comparison, and the metrics are weighted according to their importance.
+We heavily weighted cycling sunglasses' lens quality, coverage, and field performance metrics.
 Additionally, we compared our overall performance score for each model against its price to determine which models offer the best value.

-We don't rate the products we test based on their price, but we appreciate a good value.
-Most of the sunglasses we tested are high-end models geared towards optimal performance and protection for your eyes.
-These aren't your ordinary gas station sunglasses, and the sun protection, optical quality, comfort, and durability they provide typically comes at a premium.
+We don't rate the products we test based on price but appreciate a good value.
+Most sunglasses we tested are high-end models for optimal eye performance and protection.
+These aren't your ordinary gas station sunglasses, and the sun protection, optical quality, comfort, and durability they provide typically come at a premium.
 The glasses we tested fall into a wide range of prices.
 While the more expensive end of the spectrum usually comes with higher-grade materials, we found that, as with many things, price doesn't necessarily reflect value.

-With price tags at a fraction of the high-end competition, the X-Tiger glasses performed admirably in many of our rating metrics.
-They sacrifice a bit in terms of lens quality, but we feel they bring serious value to the table.
+With price tags at a fraction of the high-end competition, the Blenders glasses performed admirably in many of our rating metrics.
+They sacrificed a bit regarding lens quality but brought serious value.
 Likewise, the Tifosi Sledge is among the least expensive models in the test, with performance that rivals the more expensive competition.

-The best lenses in the test increase contrast without distortion
+The Smith Wildcat have some of the best lenses in the test which increase contrast without distortion.

 Credit: Zach Wick